aiidalab/aiidalab-widgets-base/README.md

 # aiidalab-widgets-base

-Reusable widgets for applications in the AiiDA Lab.
+Reusable widgets for applications in the AiiDA lab.

 ## Installation